Creating Actions using Guided Actions (aka Action Wizard)

 Introduction

-The instructions below explain how to start using "Action Wizard" and define your own PDF processing "action".
+The instructions below explain how to start using Guided Actions (Action Wizard) and define your own PDF processing "action".
 This example shows how to create an action that executes OCR (Optical character recognition) batch command on a folder of PDF files.

 Step 2 - Create New "Action"